The Public Library of Amsterdam as a community hub

 Current Situation Screenflow

-Based on the Task Analysis, I made a schematic representation.
-Here I discovered that you can find your way to the ‘Leef en Leerpunt’ in different ways.
-However, these are hidden in the website.
-People who do not have a good command of the Dutch language cannot find these.
-In addition, they’re always forwarded to new pages which takes the user out of the flow.
+All of these items are hidden in the website.
+People who do not have a good command of the Dutch language cannot find the navigation or read the labels.
+In addition, the user keep getting forwarded to new pages which takes the user out of the flow.
 To return they’re dependent on the back button in the browser.
+What I also noticed was that the user had to go through many steps before they reached their final goal.

 I want more attention to be given to the ‘Leef en Leerpunt’ so that immigrants and refugees can find information better and easier on the website.
 This lowers the threshold and increases motivation among those who want to integrate into the Dutch society.